wapmorgan/OpenApiGenerator/README.md

 # How it works
 1. You prepare **Scraper** - use or extend predefined scraper.
 It collects: your specification description, API _endpoints_, servers, tags, authorization schemas, etc.
-2. You configure a **Generator** - disable parsing of specific classes, enabled/disabled features.
+2. You configure a **Generator** - configure or disable parsing of specific classes, enable/disable generator features.
 3. You passes the _Scraper_ to the _Generator_, and it does work: parses endpoints, extracts useful information:
     - Endpoints parameters (from callback signature or callback php-doc)
     - Endpoints information (from php-doc)